 In 1991 I went on a soul searching journey throughout Europe which gave me all the inspiration I required to teach the game with a realistic view plus write a book on my experiences.
 I visited places like Monte Carlo and St Tropez, home of the rich and famous and I won a doubles tournament near Paris.

 I believe in perspective in a sport such as tennis and as a coach I offer no Walt Disney versions of the game.
-I have written a book on my 35 years in the game and it's on this site and commences in the month of October, 2016.
+I have written a book on my 35 years in the game though I am currently tinkering around with all of the information.

 Everyone has their own view on tennis, my book is one that offers a story that I have no doubt could be mirrored by many before me and many after me who didn't make the Pro ranks though we all gave it a red hot go.